inexxt/GTAP2019/Description.md

  - that executing a Pi 1-combinator and then quoting the result gives us the same (with respect to 2-combinators) combinator back:
    `eval-quote : {A B : PiType} -> (c : A <-> B) -> ((quote-Pi ∘ Pi-eval) c) <=> c`

+---

-The picture below hopefully shows it more clearly
+The picture below hopefully shows the whole process more clearly
 ![outline](outline.png)

 ## Discussion of the specifics